Feeling bullied?

 These resources will both help you on your path to recovery and healing, and make our initial discovery call more productive.

-• Find and connect with a therapist who a) understands workplace mobbing and b) is trained to work with PTSD.
+Find and connect with a therapist who a) understands workplace mobbing and b) is trained to work with PTSD.
 In my experience, targets of bullying do best with both therapy and coaching.
 If they can only do one, therapy MUST come first.
 In the US, I can recommend any of the therapists below.
 Outside of the US, I suggest doing an internet search.
-Note: I will not take on a client who is/has been a target of workplace bullying if they are not also working with a therapist.
+Note: I will not take on a client who is/has been a target of workplace bullying if they are not also working/ have worked with a therapist.

-• If you are in the US, join, explore the resources of, and engage with/attend meetings of the National Workplace Bullying Coalition.
-Canada has the Canadian Institute of Workplace Bullying and Harassment.
-The UK has the National Bullying Helpline.
 Do an internet search for elsewhere.
 Getting involved with your national organization is a phenomenal way to break out of the isolation and shame of this experience, connect with others, and realize you are not alone and that this is not (and never was) about you.

-• Start updating your resume and looking for another job.
+Start updating your resume and looking for another job.
 Too many targets stay too long at a workplace that is causing them grievous mental and emotional harm.
 You are highly unlikely to get the organization to change—not unless you form a coalition with others who are feeling like you do/ who have also been targeted.
 No, you shouldn’t have to leave.
 But staying is signing up to continue to be abused.
-Part of getting unstuck from freeze is to start to do anything to get yourself out of the situation.
+Part of getting unstuck from freeze is to start to get yourself out of the situation.